darwinanddavis/DataPortfolio/30daymapchallenge.md

 ### 70 years of Russian refugee resettlement

-Less boundaries and through the lense of no boundaries.
-No boundaries between country borders for refugees, economically-displaced peoples, migrants, and new horizon seekers.
+More of a take on no boundaries through the lense of no boundaries between country borders for refugees, economically-displaced peoples, migrants, and new horizon seekers.

 I found these human migration data online from the [UN Refugee Agency](https://data.world/unhcr) and being close to my own Russian heritage, I wanted to see what patterns in Russian refugee and emigration numbers emerged over the decades.
 The original dataset is broken up into individual years, but it looked super messy when I first mapped it, so I instead collapsed the data into decades to make for a neater map.